Live From EuropeSaturday, July 4

 +++ Iran-Krieg +++: Israel und Libanon einigen sich auf Rahmenabkommen – Hisbollah lehnt Vereinbarung ab Trump: Angriff in Straße von Hormus ist ein Bruch der Waffenruhe +++ Israel fordert offenbar Libanesen örtlich zur Flucht auf +++ Der Newsblog.

-handelsblatt · about 2 hours ago
+handelsblatt · 7 days ago

 Avtal klart mellan Libanon och Israel Israel, Libanon och USA har kommit överens om ett ramavtal för fred.
 Enligt amerikanska uppgifter ska Israel dra sig tillbaka från Libanon. – Israel blir kvar i säkerhetszonen i södra Libanon så länge Hizbollah inte avväpnats, säger dock Israels premiärminister Netanyahu.